edyhsgr/FittingAKMigration/README.md

 InputParametersOrParameterRanges.txt

 (3) the R code for fitting - Fitting.txt

-"CombinedPlots.pdf" is output plots from ReadRunWriteByYear.txt, all combined
+CombinedPlots.pdf is output plots from ReadRunWriteByYear.txt, all combined

 -----